-Reflect on what you learned about verbal and nonverbal communication.
+Provide a reflection on what you learned about verbal and nonverbal communication.
 Address the following guiding questions:

 - 1. What impact will verbal and nonverbal communication have on you as a cooperating teacher? - 2.
 How could verbal and nonverbal communication strategies affect the relationship between the cooperating and student teacher?